igorwaw/web-selfhosting/content/pages/pi-hole.md

 My system is going to run headless, but I have to do the initial configuration.
 There are two options: you can temporarily connect a keyboard and monitor, during the first boot you'll answer a few questions.
 Or you can mount the micro-SD card on the PC and modify a few config files.
-There's a third option of using Raspberry Pi Images, but I already skipped this.
+There's a third option of using Raspberry Pi Imager, but I already skipped this.
 Since I like editing config files and I'm too lazy to go to another room and fetch an HDMI cable, I chose the second option.
 Again, feel free to use the other two if you don't feel like manually editing configs.

 There are two partitions on the micro-SD card, bootfs and rootfs.
 All I had to do was these 3 steps: